 - Privacy and image rights

 - Advertising and regulatory compliance

 - Advising on IP matters in the context of a business sale or purchase.

-We helped our client, a leading UK healthcare recruitment agency, to protect its brand identity from a global recruitment business who wanted to register a trademark that overlapped with our client’s brand.
+Protecting the brand identity of a leading UK healthcare recruitment agency from a global recruitment business who wanted to register a trademark that overlapped with our client’s brand.
 We helped our client prepare for a hearing at the Intellectual Property Office and advised on the best way of presenting their arguments.
 Our client was successful in defending the use of the trademark for their own brand.

-We helped our client, a leader in the cake decoration market, to agree robust commercial supply contracts with key components of their supply chain, while at the same time ensuring their products had the required levels of patent protection.
+Agreeing robust commercial supply contracts for a leader in the cake decoration market with key components of their supply chain, while at the same time ensuring their products had the required levels of patent protection.
 As a result of these new supplier arrangements our client has been able to get their product to market faster, and has secured major contracts with food retailers such as Morrisons and Asda.

-We helped our client, a UK-based research centre, to undertake joint research exercises with leading European counterparties including trade associations and universities.
+Advising a UK-based research centre when undertaking joint research exercises with leading European counterparties including trade associations and universities.
 The aim of the research initiatives was jointly to develop products that could be manufactured and sold in the European market.
 The Longmores team negotiated and drafted bespoke arrangements including a Research & Development agreement and patent licence that would protect the commercial and IP interests of all parties involved.